 Roup, Hypovitaminosis A, Follicular Hypeerkeratosis, Phrynoderma, Squamous Cell Hyperplasia

-Vitamin A Deficiency Overview
+Vitamin A Deficiency in Chickens

 - The chicken has an underlying condition that is causing an impairment in vitamin A absorption or storage.